jon-heard/obsidian-inline-scripts-library/adventurecrafter.sfile.md

 }
 ```
 __
-ac chars remove {character index} - If {character index} (an optional, positive integer) is NOT included, this shortcut shows the options for {character index}.
+ac chars remove {character index: optional, >0} - If {character index} is NOT included, this shortcut shows the options for {character index}.
 If {character index} IS included, this shortcut removes one entry of the character that is indexed by {character index}.
 ***